Cleveland Clinic logo

 Heart Valve Surgery

 Heart valve surgery repairs or replaces a valve that’s too narrow or doesn’t close right.
-Valves need to work efficiently to help blood flow the right direction through your heart.
+Valves need to work efficiently to help blood flow in the right direction through your heart.
 Heart valve surgery options include open, minimally invasive or through vein access to your heart.
 It takes one or two months to recover, depending on the surgery.

 Advertisement